hpccsystems-solutions-lab/Hackathon-AdamProject/README.md

 # Hackathon-AdamProject

-Welcom to KSU Hackathon 2021.
+Welcome to KSU Hackathon 2021.

+Let's start by watching a short video about [Adam Program](https://www.youtube.com/watch?v=j4XeZyTGEtc)

 # Challenge
 In the event of a report a missing child, it is important to make sure that child is protected from child offenders.
 The goal of the challenge is to: